RaviTejaPottabatini/dicom-images/README.md

 3. first check if pip was installed in your windows.Pip is a powerful package management system for Python software packages.
 Thus, make sure that you have it installed.

+4.open terminal or command prompt and enter

+pip -v

-4.open terminal or command prompt and enter pip -v in the console.If pip was installed , you should see the pip version
+the console.If pip was installed , you should see the pip version

 Pip has not been installed yet if you get the following output:
     'pip' is not recognized as an internal or external command.